TomKrauss/pks-edit/README.md

 To enhance the macro compiler, you need win__flex and win__bison.
 You may download flex and bison from here.
 We currently use the latest version 2.5.25.
 - https://github.com/lexxmark/winflexbison
-Install win_flex and win_bison into a directory GNU_HOME/bin and set the environment variable GNU_HOME to point to that directory: The bin directory containing the files should be placed below GNU_HOME.
+Install win_flex and win_bison into a directory GNU_HOME/bin and set the environment variable `GNU_HOME` to point to that directory: The bin directory containing the files should be placed below GNU_HOME.

+PKS Edit build needs the environment variable `GITLIBDIRECTORY` to point to the directory where the GIT library can be found (clone https://github.com/libgit2/libgit2 and refer to building it locally).

 In order to edit the or execute the installation script (pksedit.iss), you need to download [Inno Setup](https://jrsoftware.org/ishelp/index.php) (we use currently the latest version 6.2).